 HLST 1101 Introduction to Health Studies 3 Credits

 This course takes an interdisciplinary approach to the evolution of healthcare in America.
 The course will apply a social science lens to the assessment of various healthcare co-cultures, including: providers, patients, and insurers.
 The impact of technology, pharmaceuticals, and medical devices on patient longevity, wellness, and disease management will be explored.
 In addition, the dialectical tensions created by acute care/disease-focused vs. quality-of-life/wellness-centric healthcare delivery models will be examined.
-The evolving economic burdens of: an aging population, uninsured Americans, expanding technology, provider specialization, and fewer healthcare gatekeepers on the U.S. healthcare system will also be assessed.
+The evolving economic burdens of: an aging population, uninsured Americans, expanding technology, provider specialization, and fewer healthcare gatekeepers on the US healthcare system will also be assessed.
 This course is open to health studies minors and public health majors only.
 Nursing majors may not take this course.
 Previously HS 0101.

-HS 0200 Health Communication for Healthcare Professionals3 Credits
+HLST 3201 Health Communication for Healthcare Professionals 3 Credits

 Attributes: HSSS Health Studies: Social Science

 This course will examine the processes and complexities of health communication with an applied focus.
 The primary purpose of this course is to provide an understanding of the methods and symbols used to communicate information about health.
 The course will evaluate and explore the multidimensional processes used to create, maintain, and transform complex scientific realities into everyday healthcare information for providers, patients, families, etc. In addition, students are required to do 20 hours of service learning at the VA Hospital in West Haven, CT.
 Open only to: Nursing majors, as well as Public Health and Social Work majors/minor, and Health Studies minors.
-Previously CO 0248H.
+Previously HS 0200.